om-ai-lab/OmAgent/README.md

    export custom_openai_endpoint="your_openai_endpoint"
    ```
    You can use a locally deployed Ollama to call your own language model.
 The tutorial is [here](docs/concepts/models/Ollama.md).

-3. Update settings in the generated `container.yaml`:
-      - Configure Redis connection settings, including host, port, credentials, and both `redis_stream_client` and `redis_stm_client` sections.
-   - Update the Conductor server URL under conductor_config section
-   - Adjust any other component settings as needed

-For more information about the container.yaml configuration, please refer to the [container module](./docs/concepts/container.md)

 ### Run the demo